apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?full&forceMetadataRefresh={boolean}&interval={myInterval}`

 Returns the number of segments left to load in each tier until segments that should be loaded in the cluster are all available for the given datasource over the given interval (or last 2 weeks if interval is not given).
-This include replica of segments. `forceMetadataRefresh` is required to be set.
+This includes segment replication counts. `forceMetadataRefresh` is required to be set.
 Setting `forceMetadataRefresh` to true will force the coordinator to poll latest segment metadata from the metadata store.
 Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
 If no used segments are found for the given inputs, this API returns `204 No Content`